Clear-Bible/macula-greek/SBLGNT/README.md

 (which are from the Berean Interlinear Bible) where the `GlossBerean` attribute is missing in Macula Greek SBLGNT.
 * Supply Louw-Nida references where LN attribute is missing
 * Supply Domain references (based on LN references) where Domain attribute is missing

-For all elements:

-* Resolve `Ref`, `SubjRef`, and `Frame` attribute content that has referent ids of the style `n1904+n41010002003`, which indicate the referent ID was not able to map to SBLGNT from N1904 and has inserted the equivalent from N1904.